thoughtspot/thoughtspot.github.io/_end-user/introduction/pinboard-granular-permission.md

 ---
 title: [Granular access to Pinboards]
 last_updated: 09/23/2020
-summary: "For embedded uses of ThoughtSpot, we added greater granularity to Pinboard access.
-With new <strong>Read only</strong> access to Pinboards, users only have limited access to curated Pinboards that are explicitly shared with them."
+summary: "ThoughtSpot now supports limiting some users to <strong>Read only</strong> access on curated Pinboards.
+These users can view and explore; however, they cannot copy, alter, download, or share the Pinboards."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---